ethanny2/threejs-es6-webpack-barebones-boilerplate/README.md

 ...
 ```

-While you could definately have ESLint handle both formatting styles and code-quality rules a very common configuration (and the one used by this project) is using ESLint in combination with another code formatter called [Prettier](https://prettier.io/).
+While you could definitely have ESLint handle both formatting styles and code-quality rules a very common configuration (and the one used by this project) is using ESLint in combination with another code formatter called [Prettier](https://prettier.io/).
 Prettier handles the formatting of your code, and ESlint handles the code-quality rules.
 You can read more about these rules at the following [link](https://prettier.io/docs/en/comparison.html).

 However if you have both ESLint and Prettier installed ESLint will attempt to both handle formatting styles and code-quality rules by default; this may led to an annoying situation where your prettier formatter is breaking your ESLint or vice-versa.
 In order to prevent this we use a combination of [eslint-config-prettier](https://github.com/prettier/eslint-config-prettier) and [eslint-plugin-prettier](https://github.com/prettier/eslint-plugin-prettier).

 The extends fields allows you to use a predefined/shared set of ESlint rules from another configuration.
-This is where the majority of the ESLint rules come from as I have only explictly declared 2 rules as seen above.
+This is where the majority of the ESLint rules come from as I have only explicity declared 2 rules as seen above.
 The order of this array is processed from right to left so it will gather rules from "plugin:prettier/recommended" first then extend/supplement that rule set with the rules found in "eslint:recommended".
 [Read more](https://stackoverflow.com/questions/46544082/it-this-the-correct-way-of-extending-eslint-rules)

 ```
 ...